clairepeters/frontPWA/README.md

 this application uses a microsoft SQL database backend to pull mock data and demonstrate how a REST API and a database would connect to angular.

 To create the same database used by the REST API: instal MSSQL and Microsoft SQL Server management studio.
 Then run the HPE-PWA-Script to create the database.
 Beware of referential integrity constraints when entering data (make sure category Id's, Doc Id's and user Id's are in their respective tables before adding a document and a bookmark)

+!!!!ALSO MAKE SURE YOU HAVE A USER ID OF 12345678 BECAUSE THIS IS HARDCODED INTO THE API SINCE THERE IS NO LOGIN FEATURE!!!!
 .
 ## Code scaffolding